kavunshiva/rtcc-yelp-api/README.md

 3. Run `bundle install` to install dependencies in your Rails application, and then run `rake db:create && rake db:migrate` (we're creating the database to appease Rails, even though we're not persisting to it).
 4. Run `bundle exec figaro install` to create a `database.yml` file in the Rails `config` directory; here you can enter/copy-paste your access token as a key-value pair, i.e. `token: YOUR_ACCESS_TOKEN`
 5. Start your Rails server by running `rails s` from the command line, making note of the port on which you're hosting (typically 3000).
 You're now ready to hit your Rails server go-between between the Yelp Fusion API and your browser client.

-## Use
-1. Log in using the client ID and secret from Yelp.
-(In addition to logging you in to the app, this will get and locally cache the Yelp API access token necessary for making all subsequent API calls.)